LaunchCodeEducation/java-web-development/docs/_sources/assignments/tech-jobs-mvc.rst.txt

 Sanity Check
 -------------

-   TODO: Add gifs or video clip demonstrating the expected behavior of the app.

 Before submitting, make sure that your application:

 #.
 Displays all 98 jobs in the system when the user goes to the ``/list`` page